jonathanraes/get-medium/README.md

 ## Potential issues
 Currently, it should be able to handle different varieties of Medium blog posts.
 For example, my blog posts always start with an image, followed by a subheading, then the main content.
 It should also be able to handle posts that do not start with an image and/or subheading.
 Please open up an issue if this is not behaving as intended.

+GetMedium relies on https://rss2json.com to turn your RSS feed into JSON.
+The service could go down or cease to exist which means your posts will not be able to be retrieved until it comes back online.
+A top priority will be to not rely on RSS2JSON to avoid that ever being an issue.

 If you have a URL in your post, you may get weird results.
 This is something I will be looking into.

 ## Roadmap